sg893052/sonic-buildimage/release_documents/Command-Reference.md

 ## Interface Config Commands
 This sub-section explains the following list of configuration on the interfaces.
-1) ip - To add or remove IP address for the interface
+1) ip - to add or remove IP address for the interface.
-2) pfc - to set the PFC configuration for the interface
+2) pfc - to set the PFC configuration for the interface.
-3) shutdown - to administratively shut down the interface
+3) shutdown - to administratively shut down the interface.
-4) speed - to set the interface speed
+4) speed - to set the interface speed.
-5) startup - to bring up the administratively shutdown interface
+5) startup - to bring up the administratively shutdown interface.
+6) description - to set a description for the interface.
+7) fec - to set the forward-error-correction mode to rs, fc or none.
+8) mtu - to set the MTU to a value in the range 1548-9216.
+9) vrf - to bind or unbind interface to a VRF.
+10) vrrp - to apply VRRP configurations on interface.

 From 201904 release onwards, the ?config interface? command syntax is changed and the format is as follows

 - config interface  interface_subcommand <interface_name>
 i.e Interface name comes after the subcommand
-- Ex: config interface startup Ethernet63
+- Example: config interface startup Ethernet63

 The syntax for all such interface_subcommands are given below under each command